Adrode/currency-converter-react/README.md

 ![Currency Converter page image](src/images/converterPageImage.png)

-Simple page for converting EUR or USD to PLN.
+Simple page for converting EUR or USD to PLN.\
+ Use select input to choose between currencies, type any value and press 'Convert' button to see the result below.

 The code includes:
  - HTML,